Septarian Nodule Properties, Facts and Photos

 Septarian Meaning and Geology

-Septarian correctly known as a septarian nodule or concretion is distinctive, takes on a high polish and is classed as a rock not a mineral.
+Septarian, correctly known as a septarian nodule or concretion, is distinctive, takes on a high polish, and is classed as a rock, not a mineral.

 Septarian nodules are made up primarily of three different minerals.
 The yellow crystals are calcite, the brown lines are aragonite or siderite and the outer shell is limestone.
-They're sometimes likened to a prehistoric mud ball because of how they formed.

 Septarian Nodule or Concretion?

-In geology nodules and concretions are quite similar hence the words tend to be used interchangeably.
+In geology, nodules and concretions are quite similar hence the words tend to be used interchangeably.

 septarian nodule in the Natural History Museum London